meom-group/tutos/gricad/README.md

 **Note**: the rest of the tuto will not work if you don't follow this procedure !

+### Workspaces

+ * On each cluster (dahu, bigfoot) you have a personnal worspace : ```/home/yourlogin```
+ * A personnal scratch workspace accessible from both dahu and bigfoot : ```/bettik/PROJECTS/yourproject/yourlogin``` and a shared one : ```/bettik/PROJECTS/yourproject/COMMON/``` (soon a catalog of the data available for all MEOM projects) The quota is between 3 and 5 Tb per user.
+ * same architecture for another scratch workspace called silenus instead of bettik

 ---
 ## Compute on dahu